BobKerns/better-future/README.md

 A [`Future`](api/classes/Future.html) can be in one of these states:

 * [`PENDING`](api/enums/State.html#PENDING):
   The initial state.
-The computation has not yet been started.
+The task has not yet been started.
 * [`RUNNING`](api/enums/State.html#RUNNING):
-  The computation has been started, but has neither returned nor thrown an exception.
+  The task has been started, but has neither returned nor thrown an exception.
 This corresponds to the _Pending_ state in a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 * [`PAUSED`](api/enums/State.html#PAUSED): A pause in execution has been requested.
 * [`FULFILLED`](api/enums/State.html#FULFILLED)
-  The computation has returned a value.
+  The task has returned a value.
 * [`REJECTED`](api/enums/State.html#REJECTED):
-  The computation has thrown an exception or returned a rejected [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+  The task has thrown an exception or returned a rejected [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 * [`CANCELLED`](api/enums/State.html#CANCELLED): After being cancelled, the
   [`Future`](api/classes/Future.html) will be in this state until